Latifa bint Mohammed Al Maktoum (born 1985): Media reactions and aftermath

-In the early days after the disappearance of the yacht Nostromo and its crew, the news was primarily carried on English and Finnish tabloids, backed up by awareness campaigns in social media.
-Jauhiainen and Jaubert made their first public appearance after the incident in a press conference arranged by Detained in Dubai in London despite facing alleged threats from the UAE government to stay silent.
+In the early days after the disappearance of the yacht Nostromo and its crew, the news was primarily carried on English and Finnish tabloids with awareness campaigns in social media.
+Jauhiainen and Jaubert made their first public appearance after the incident in a press conference arranged by Detained in Dubai in London despite alleged threats from the UAE government to stay silent.

-Following a period without mention in the Gulf media, the Western media reported in mid-April the first reaction from the UAE, originating from an anonymous source close to the Dubai government.
-According to that source, Sheikha Latifa had been "brought back", that she was now "with her family", and that she was "doing excellent".
+Following a period without mention in the Gulf media, in mid-April the Western media reported the first reaction from the UAE, originating from an anonymous source close to the Dubai government.
+According to that source, Sheikha Latifa had been "brought back", was now "with her family", and "doing excellent".
 The source further claimed the incident had been a "private matter" that had been used to "tarnish the reputation of Dubai and Sheikh Mohammed," and said that three of those who had accompanied Sheikha Latifa were wanted in Dubai on previous charges.
-In May 2018, Human Rights Watch questioned Dubai's story, and asked Dubai's authorities to reveal her location, adding: "[f]ailure to disclose the whereabouts and status of the princess could qualify as an enforced disappearance".
-Dubai authorities said that they could not comment on her case due to legal reasons.
+In May 2018, Human Rights Watch questioned Dubai's story, and asked Dubai authorities to reveal her location, adding: "[f]ailure to disclose the whereabouts and status of the princess could qualify as an enforced disappearance".
+Dubai authorities said that they could not comment on her case for legal reasons.
 The UN OHCHR Working Group on Enforced or Involuntary Disappearance sought responses on allegations from the Governments of India and UAE.

-Ad-Diyaar, a mainstream Arab newspaper, also published calls by Human Rights Watch raising the issue that Sheikha Latifa had been forcibly hidden.
-Support groups also raised awareness of the campaign at the 2018 Kentucky Derby by flying a banner saying "DUBAI, WHERE IS PRINCESS LATIFA?".
+Ad-Diyar, a mainstream Arab newspaper in Lebanon, published calls by Human Rights Watch raising the issue that Sheikha Latifa had been forcibly hidden.
+Support groups raised awareness of the campaign at the 2018 Kentucky Derby by flying a banner saying "DUBAI, WHERE IS PRINCESS LATIFA?".